-We can claim compensation for people who have broken an ankle at work, in a shop or other public place.
-Stephen Morse has experience in suing for broken ankle accidents.
-He introduces our no win no fee service in this video.
+We can claim compensation for a broken ankle injury sustained at work or in a public place.
+Stephen Morse has experience in claiming compensation for broken ankle accidents.
+He introduces our service in this video.

-Read more about broken ankle accidents below, or use our free legal advice service opposite to ask us can I sue my employer for a broken ankle?
-Why Choose Us?
+Read about how to claim compensation for a broken ankle below, or use our free legal advice service opposite to ask us can I sue my employer for a broken ankle?
+Why choose us?

 Solicitors' Free Advice On Bone Fractures Call 0800 158 2454

 Our personal injury solicitors are real specialists each with years of experience.
 Call now for your free consultation about claiming compensation for a broken ankle injury.
 We guarantee you a warm welcome and a lawyer with the expertise that you would expect from a leading personal injury firm.

 The ankle joint represents the intersection of the tibia and fibula bones in the lower leg, and the talus bone which connects the lower leg to the foot.
 The ankle serves the dual purposes of supporting the body while standing up, and facilitating walking and running.
 A simple break will involve some time in plaster with the use of crutches, and the bones will realign and heal naturally in a matter of weeks.
 Complicated ankle fractures are likely to require surgery, and the recovery time will extend to months.
 These include:

 In the winter months, hospital admissions for broken ankle injuries rise sharply due to freezing conditions, with slips on ice and snow violently forcing the ankle off at an unnatural angle, causing it to break.
 Broken ankle injuries among workers are often the result of defective or poorly maintained equipment, such as collapsing ladders, or hazardous premises in general.
 In busy working environments, such as on building sites, there is the risk of obstacles being discarded in the path of workers, causing them to trip and fall.
-These types of accident may be the result of an employer or co-worker's negligence for the purposes of claiming compensation for a broken ankle injury.
+These types of accident may be the result of an employer or a co-worker's negligence for the purposes of claiming compensation for a broken ankle injury.

 Broken Ankle Treatment & Complications